compGeom-s23/compGeom-s23.github.io/index.md

 **Prerequisites:** csci 2200 (Algorithms) and csci 2330 (Systems).
 In other words, knowledge of:

-- basic analysis: asymptotic notation, growth, solving recurrences.
+- basic analysis: asymptotic notation, growth, recurrences.
 - basic algorithm design techniques: divide-and-conquer, greedy.
 - basic algorithms and data structures: searching, sorting, binary search trees, priority queues.
 - basic programming in C/C++
-- basic Unix, working from a terminal, compiling using a Makefile
+- basic Unix terminal commands and Makefiles

 Computational geometry studies algorithms for problems that involve geometric data: (finite) sets of points, line segments and polygons.
 It is a young and growing field, driven by applications in graphics, robotics, autonomous vehicles, vision, image processing, and GIS.
 Some classical examples of geometric problems: Is a point inside or outside a given polygon?
 Do two polygons intersect?
 Given a set of points in the plane, what is the closest pair of points?
 What is the smallest convex polygon that contains a set of points in the plane?
 What are all the points that fall in a given query range?
 What is visible from a point in a polygon?
 How many points are sufficient to guard any polygon?
 Given two sets of segments, what are their intersections?
 Given a set of points, what is their smallest enclosing circle?
 Given a set of polygonal obstacles, and a polygonal robot moving in 2D with translation and rotation, what is an efficient path between a start and end location?
 And many more.
-This class is an introduction to computational geometry and will cover some of the fundamental problems and techniques in the field.
+This class is an introduction to computational geometry and will cover some fundamental problems and techniques in the field.

 **Learning goals:**

 - Understand advanced algorithms and techniques used in computational geometry
-- Understand algorithms at various levels of abstraction, from from conceptual ideas to code
+- Understand algorithms at various levels of abstraction,  from abstract conceptual ideas to code
-- Understand the importance in practice of degenerate cases
+- Understand the importance in practice of handling degenerate cases
 - Be able to come up with detailed code implementing a conceptual idea
-- Understand the interplay between theory and practice
+- Experience the interplay between theory and practice
-- Take your C/C++ programming a step up

 ## Syllabus overview:

-The class will draw from these topics:
+The class will draw from fundamental topics:

-- Introduction and warmup (Finding collinear points, Finding the closest pair of points)
+- Introduction (collinear points, closest pair of points)
 - Geometric primitives (area of triangle, orientation, segment intersection)
-- Convex hulls in 2D  (naive, gift wrapping, quickhull, Graham scan, incremental, divide-and-conquer algorithm; lower bound)
+- Convex hulls in 2D  (naive, gift wrapping, quickhull, Graham scan, incremental, divide-and-conquer; lower bound)
 - Convex hulls in 3D
 - Segment intersection (Bentley-Ottman sweep)
 - Art gallery problem.
 Fisk's sufficiency proof.
 - Polygon triangulation (quadratic, based on ear removal algorithm;  triangulation of monotone polygons; polygon triangulation in O(n lg n) via trapezoidalization).
 - Geometric searching (orthogonal range searching with kd-trees and range trees).
 - Voronoi diagrams and Delaunay triangulations.
-- Combinatorial motion planning in 2D
-    - shortest path in a simple (non-convex) polygon with the funnel algorithm.
-    - point robot among polygonal obstacles (trapezoid decomposition, visibility graph)
-    - polygonal robot moving among polygonal obstacles with translation and rotation
-    - C-space and C-obstacles; planning via graph search
+- Combinatorial motion planning in 2D (C-space and C-obstacles; planning via graph search; visibility graph)
 - Heuristical motion planning (grid-based techniques, sampling, PRM, RRT)